 Training in 21 hours divided into 7 modules taught by five senior professors and Appreciative Inquiry Practitioners.
 Each module includes a presentation by the professor, readings, practices.

-Training in 21 hours divided into 7 modules.
+Training requires an average of 21 hours dedication divided into 7 modules.
 Each module includes a recorded presentation by the professor, readings, practices to be carried out with the other participants and practices to be carried out with an external collaborator.
-The investment is 326.50 euros plus VAT.
+The investment is 433,88 euros plus VAT

 We are in a time of considerable change in which organizations need to quickly change or even reinvent themselves.
 It is also a time when many people want to be more motivated by their work and want their work to have a broader social or economic purpose.
 We can help people do their jobs better by providing appreciative feedback and feedforward.
 Feedback is information about reactions or comments to the performance of a task, ideas, etc. of a person or team, which is used as a basis for improvement.
 Feedforward is to provide knowledge and ideas to improve the performance of a person or team on a task, ideas, etc. which are used to create the best possible solution.